madeindra/signal-setup-guide/signal-server.md

 1. Create your own `config.yml`

-2. Generate value for unidentifiedDelivery

-3. Build the server (I suggest you keep the DskipTests if you do a modification) mvn clean install -DskipTests
+2. Build the server (I suggest you keep the DskipTests if you do a modification) mvn clean install -DskipTests

+3. Generate value for UnidentifiedDelivery

+You will get key pair using this command (keep the keypair, you will need it for Android and for the next step) java -jar service/target/TextSecureServer-2.92.jar certificate -ca

+Use the Private key to generate certificate (key id can be random, i use 1234) java -jar service/target/TextSecureServer-2.55.jar certificate --key <priv_key_from_step_above> --id <the_key_ID>

 4. Run postgres, redis, coturn (I suggest you use docker-compose)